Should You Observe this stock? Radian Group Inc. (RDN)

-Radian Group Inc. (RDN) exchanged 621037 shares on hands in most recent trading session and observed an average volume with 952.91K shares.
-The stock acknowledged active focus on shares in the Thursday trading session.
-RDN disclosed a change of -0.56% and its listed share value at $25 in the recent trade transaction.
+Radian Group Inc. (RDN) traded 862094 shares on hands in most recent trading session and observed an average volume with 946.82K shares.
+The stock acknowledged active focus on shares on Tuesday.
+RDN disclosed a change of 0.20% and its listed share value at $25.16 on 31/12/2019.
 This company belong to USA Country and part of Financial sector.
-It has a market capitalization of $5.04B.
+It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 VOLATILITY ANALYSIS: